Atxada/personal-website/posts/create-simple-node-editor.md

         self._brush = QtGui.QBrush(self._color_background)
 ```

 Again, same process.
 We begin by defining the size and color for visual representation.
-The only thing that is different here is, we immediately set the graphics item position once it is initialized.
-We do this by getting all the information from the node (in this case, node acts as a parent).
+The only thing that is different here is, that we immediately set the graphics item position once it is initialized.
+We do this by getting all the information from the node (in this case, the node acts as a parent).

-We want to arrange our socket in a ordered manner, that's why we are getting the index, position, and amount value from the node.
-Now before we set the sockets position, let's draw our socket!
+We want to arrange our socket in an ordered manner, that's why we are getting the index, position, and amount value from the node.
+Now before we set the sockets's position, let's draw our socket!

 ```py
     def paint(self, painter, option, widget):